freearcadescript/FreeArcadeScript/README.txt

 the "/" from the begining of each target URL, but this may not work for everybody.
 If you need help with this, ask for it in the support forums.

 1.) create a new database, and assign a user to the database you created.

 2.) open includes/config.php edit it to match your database details and path to cache directory.
 If you do not set the proper path to the cache folder it will spit out errors!
-You can use a /cache directory that is under public_html, but one that is not under it, inaccessable to the public, is more secure.
-Either way, you need to edit in the file includes/configs.php and set proper permissions.
-See below for more info.

 3.)
 Upload the files to your server.